-$$FComp{IN}^{China} = AvgM01{i,US}^{China} \times WTO_t^{35}$$
+$$FComp{IN}^{China} = AvgM01{i,US}^{China} \times WTO_t^{37}$$

-$AvgM01{j,US}^{China}$ is the average share of imports from China by the US industries at NIC 2004 4-digit level for the years on or before $2001.^{36}$ firmcontrols{t-1} is a vector of variables that includes firm size, age, age squared, an indicator for domestic or foreign ownership and a proxy for the extent of a firm's technology adoption.37 We use total sales of a firm as its size indicator.
-The extent of technology adoption is measured as the share of R&D expenditure plus royalty payments for technical knowhow in gross value-added (GVA) of a firm.
+$AvgM01{j,US}^{China}$ is the average share of imports from China by the US industries at NIC 2004 4-digit level for the years on or before $2001.^{38}$ firmcontrols{t-1} is a vector of variables that includes firm size, age, age squared, an indicator for domestic or foreign ownership and a proxy for the extent of a firm's technology adoption.39 We use total sales of a firm as its size indicator.
+The extent of technology adoption is measured as the share of R&D expenditure plus royalty payments for technical know-how in gross value-added (GVA) of a firm.
 This variable captures technology differences between firms, which can potentially affect production of a new product.
 All the variables are used at (t-1) period.
-Since our main variable of interest is at the industry-level, we follow (i) Moulton (1990) and include industry fixed effects φ_j in Equation (1); (ii) literature on the effect of import competition on firm-level changes, where a large proportion of the studies uses industry-level fixed effects (Bernard et al., 2006; Liu, 2010; Iacovone and Javorcik, 2010; Iacovone, et al., 2013; Li and Yu, 2015; Liang, 2017) in their estimation.38
+Since our main variable of interest is at the industry-level, we follow (i) Moulton (1990) and include industry fixed effects φ_j in Equation (1); (ii) the literature on the effect of import competition on firm-level changes, where a large proportion of the studies uses industry-level fixed effects (Bernard et al., 2006; Liu, 2010; Iacovone and Javorcik, 2010; Iacovone, et al., 2013; Li and Yu, 2015; Liang, 2017) in their estimation.40

 Product variety of a firm can also be influenced by many other concurrent policy shocks.
 One such is the effect of tariff liberalization.
 This facilitates a firm to either import higher quality intermediate goods (when there is a drop in input tariffs) to produce more products or directly import finished products (with a decrease in output tariffs).
 To control for such events, we include measures of input and output tariffs in our estimations.
-Other type of shocks (such as change in labour policy or availability of more finance, etc.) at the industry-level, which varies over time may also impact the product choice of a firm.
-All these effects are captured by the θ_t^j .
+Other types of shocks (such as change in labour policy or availability of more finance, etc.) at the industry-level, which vary over time, may also influence the product choice of a firm.
+All these effects are captured by θ_t^j .
 It refers to either interactions between industry fixed effects and a time trend or interactions of industry and year fixed effects.
-We use the specification that control for unobserved industry characteristics (at 4-digit level), year fixed effects and the interaction between industry fixed effects (at 4-digit level) and a time trend as our preferred one. η_t proxies for year fixed effects which control for any time-specific shocks that affect all firms equally.
-We cluster our standard errors at the industry-level.
+We use the specification that controls for unobserved